12. Charts

 memory usage: 708.0+ bytes

-Let’s put that to use with an Altair option that we haven’t used yet: color.
+Let’s put that to use with an Altair option that we haven’t toyed with yet: color.

 alt.Chart(merged_list).mark_bar().encode(